Introduction

 1. Future Care and Predictive Models

 Data from clinical documentation is fed into predictive models used to forecast patient outcomes, such as readmission rates, expected mortality, and length of stay.
-By thoroughly documenting every aspect of a patient’s condition, hospitals create more reliable data for these models, which translates to better care down the line.
+By thoroughly documenting every aspect of a patient’s condition, hospitals create more reliable data for these models, translating to better care.

 2. Ethical Considerations in CDI

 On the other hand, a hospital that focuses on all patients, not just those with poor outcomes, shows a commitment to comprehensive care.
-Ethical CDI practices benefit the entire patient population by improving outcomes, documentation, and hospital performance metrics.
+Ethical CDI practices benefit patients by improving outcomes, documentation, and hospital performance metrics.

 #5 Financial and Regulatory Benefits of Accurate Clinical Documentation